Table of Contents

 Initial access to MageStack requires a VPN connection to be established, however for some services (like Beanstalk or DeployHQ) cannot facilitate a VPN connection.
 So for these services, we can put a rule in place on the firewall to permit access to SSH/SCP/SFTP/FTP.

 !
-FTP is a plain text service, it is not recommended to be port forwarded
+As FTP is a plain text service, forwards cannot be created for it.